longturn/freeciv21/docs/Modding/Rulesets/effects.rst

         }

-The text in the brackets is the entry name, which just has to be unique, but is otherwise not used.
-The ``type`` field tells Freeciv21 which effect you are defining.
+The text in the brackets is the entry name.
+It must start with ``effect_`` and the rest of the name has to be unique, but is otherwise not used.
+The
+``type`` field tells Freeciv21 which effect you are defining.
 The ``value`` is the effect's value, which depends on which effect it is.
 The ``reqs`` table contain a list of requirements for this effect being in effect.
 You need to satisfy all requirements listed here for this effect to take effect in the game.